What we know about missing Titanic tourist submarine

-Zero contact in two days and a 96-hour window rapidly closing in: What we know about missing Titanic sub
+Zero contact in four days and oxygen exhausted: What we know about missing Titanic sub

-Search and rescue teams are in a race against time to find a Titanic sub believed to be deep in the Atlantic Ocean – before oxygen runs out for the five people onboard.
+Search and rescue teams are in a race against time to find a Titanic tourist submersible believed to be in the Atlantic Ocean – as the vessel is feared to have run out of air.
 Ariana Baio and Rachel Sharp report

-On Sunday morning, when OceanGate Expedition’s sub left its mother ship around 900 miles east of Cape Cod, Massachusetts, the five passengers hoped for a trip of a lifetime getting up close and personal with the wreckage of the Titanic.
+On Sunday (18 June) morning, OceanGate Expedition’s submersible, the Titan, left its surface ship around 900 miles east of Cape Cod, Massachusetts.
+The five passengers aboard were hoping for a once-in-a-lifetime trip, getting to view the Titanic wreckage.

 Follow the latest updates on the missing Titanic submarine here

-But, in a chilling echo of the fate of the doomed White Star Line vessel, the adventure took a dramatic turn.
+But, in a chilling echo of the fate of the doomed 1912 vessel, the adventure took a dramatic turn.

-Just one hour and 45 minutes into the journey, the sub lost contact with life above the surface.
+Just one hour and 45 minutes into the journey, the submersible lost contact with the surface ship.

-Now, more than two days on, the five-person pod is nowhere to be found.
+Now, more than four days on, the watercraft is nowhere to be found.

-In a press conference on Tuesday afternoon, US Coast Guard Captain Jamie Frederick assured that authorities are doing everything possible to locate the missing vessel as the search intensified with more technology.
+The US Coast Guard confirmed to The Independent that the oxygen was expected to run out at 8am ET (1pm GMT) on Thursday - after having previously given a timeline of 5.30am to 6.30am ET.

-Mr Frederick confirmed that the vessel has “40 to 41 hours” of oxygen supply left, meaning it is expected to run out by 5.30am ET (10.30am GMT) on Thursday.
+In a press conference on Wednesday afternoon, Captain Jamie Frederick of the US Coast Guard assured people that authorities are doing everything possible to locate the missing vessel as the search intensified with more technology.

-He also acknowledged that officials do not know if crews will be able to rescue the sub even if they do manage to find it before the oxygen runs out.
+He also acknowledged that officials do not know if crews will be able to rescue the people on board even if they do manage to find the sub before the oxygen runs out.

 In a dramatic turn, a Canadian aircraft searching for the missing sub detected intermittent banging noises from the vicinity where the divers were last located.
 The crew heard banging sounds every 30 minutes on Tuesday and again four hours later, after additional sonar devices were deployed.